itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix.

+But usualy we need to save more values in the memory.
-If we already had some information stored in the weights, we just add the new weight matrix to the old one.
+For another pattern we must make exacly the same procedure as before and than just add the generated weight matrix to the old one.

 .. math::

     W = W_{old} + W_{new}

+And this procedure generate us a new weight wich weoulb be valid for both stored patterns.
+Later you can add another patterns using the same steps.

-But if you need to store multiple vectors inside the network at the same time you don't need to compute weight for the each vector and than sum up them.
+But if you need to store the multiple vectors inside the network at the same time you don't need to compute the weight for the each vector and than add them.
 If you have a matrix :math:`X \in \Bbb R^{m\times n}` where each row is the input vector, then you can just make product between it transpose and itself.

 .. math::